Our Policy Manual is also available as a downloadable PDF for ease of printing and reading.

 |Children’s Hardcover Books||$5.00|

-The Douglas Library of Hebron lends out both Hotspots and Tablets to Douglas Library card holders in good standing ages 18 and above (i.e. library card is not blocked due to unpaid fines or lost material) accompanied by a valid photo ID.
-The lending period for the hotspots and tablets are one (1) week.
-The hotspots or tablets may not be reserved or renewed.
+The Douglas Library of Hebron lends out various pieces of technology to Connecticut public library card holders in good standing ages 18 and above (i.e. library card is not blocked due to unpaid fines or lost material) accompanied by a valid photo ID.
+The lending period for these materials is one (1) week.
+These items may not be reserved or renewed.
 The Douglas Library reserves the right to refuse service to patrons who abuse equipment or are repeatedly late returning electronic devices.
 The Library is not responsible for any liability, damages or expense resulting from use or misuse of the device, connection of the device to other electronic devices, or data loss resulting from use of device.
 Illegal use of this device is prohibited.

-- A patron must present his/her library card along with a government issued photo identification to the circulation desk.
-Once a hotspot or tablet is checked out to a patron, it becomes the responsibility of the patron.
+- A patron must present their library card along with a government issued photo identification to the circulation desk.
+Once an item is checked out to a patron, it becomes the responsibility of the patron.

 - Only one device may be checked out to a family or household at one time.

 - Items must be returned directly to a staff member.
 They are not to be returned to another library or in the book drops.
-Devices returned in a book drop or at a different library will be fined $10.00.
 Each item will be examined upon return and any damage discovered will be billed to the patron.

-- A returned hotspot or tablet must remain available in the library for 24 hours before the same patron, or another patron living in the same household, may check it out again.
+- A returned item must remain available in the library for 24 hours before the same patron, or another patron living in the same household, may check it out again.

-- An overdue fee of $10.00 per day up to the full replacement cost of $180.00 will be charged for a hotspot or $120.00 for tablet.
+- An overdue fee of $10.00 per day up to the full replacement cost will be charged.
 Damaged devices or parts will be charged at full replacement cost.

-- Patrons must fill out the Hotspot and Tablet Lending Agreement upon checkout.
+- Patrons must fill out the Technology Lending Agreement upon checkout.

-- Passes must be returned inside the library or in the DVD drop.
+- Physical passes must be returned inside the library or in the DVD drop.

 - Patrons are responsible for the full replacement value for lost or damaged passes.